MEDIA GUIDES / Web Performance

 Maximizing Your Images with React and Cloudinary

-React’s component-based architecture makes it popular for developing dynamic and responsive web applications.
-Cloudinary’s React SDK simplifies the integration, allowing you to fetch, display, and manage images and videos directly within your React components.
-This integration streamlines your workflow and opens up a realm of possibilities for applying real-time transformations and optimizations to your media assets, all with minimal code.
+React’s component-driven architecture is favored for creating dynamic, responsive web applications.
+Cloudinary’s React SDK simplifies the process, enabling you to fetch, display, and manage images and videos directly within React components.
+This integration enhances your workflow, allowing you to apply real-time transformations and optimizations to your media assets with minimal coding effort.

-Let’s put this into practice with a quick tutorial on applying basic image edits using Cloudinary’s Programmable Media within a React application.
+Let’s put this into practice with a quick tutorial on applying basic image edits using Cloudinary within a React application.

 Step 1: Setting Up Your Cloudinary Account